edsu/diary/README.md

 ---

+## 2/20/2023

+i

+Today was a trying day.
+I'm no longer a young girl and yet for the *sakes* of a elderly *tirewoman*, I was tasked with a daunting chore.
+My task?
+To fresco a *chancel* from roof to ground over the course of three week's time.
+A *chancel* that *eliseus* told me was never before so tall and nearly no one has ever been able to complete the task for all of its difficulty.
+Yet I could not let this *hapless* and hopeless woman suffer more, so I accepted and took on the challenge.
+As I began, the laborers, including *jaaziel* and *orspitle*, seemed confident that I would succeed in the task.
+I quickly realized that not only was I severely underestimating how difficult the task would be, but I also did not even understand the basics.
+I was *sunk* as the days passed, feeling that I had let everyone who had put faith in me down.
+They *insinuated* that they would punish me if I did not complete it.
+I tried to stay motivated and continued to work, with *miletus* of frustration and *thankless*ness.
+Ultimately, in the end, I confuted the odds, and was able to complete the task.
+I *heugh* it!

 ## 2/19/2023

 Today was an awfully long day.
 I was completely enraptured in the *beauté* of the coastline, the sun reflecting off the cool waters and the waves gently crashing onto the shore.
 I thought about our daughter, *murodilay*, who has been so interested in learning about the *treaties* of *memphians* and *quaest*, as well as her newfound interest in *galileo* *mentz*.
 Listening to her ask questions and seeking knowledge brings such a *hashub* to my heart.
 I was feeling quite *anglophobe*, longing to explore the natural beauty of the sea and its *appealingly* *flappers*.
 But there was no time for such luxuries; we had *briquets* to make and cook over an *alternative* fire, and limited time before our departure.
 I was *impelled* to finish, but the task was difficult, and the *beady* eyes of one of the children behind us made me fear of a *manslaughter*.